fullstackenviormentss/data-science-test/README.md

 - It would be great if you could have this done within a week.
 If that's not doable for you, let us know early.

 - We don't know how long this should take you, but we're not looking to reward the person that spends the most time on it.
-We believe in worker smarter not harder.
+We believe in working smarter not harder.

 ## Summary